-Most of the coastline adjacent to the Cova-1 well site area is identified as "sand", with two coral reef communities present:
+Most of the coastline adjacent to the permit area is identified as "sand", with two coral reef communities present:

 - a coral reef zone extending 10km east from Betano; and - reef immediately around the point at Suai.

 Aerial observations of the south coast coral reefs, during helicopter transfers as part of Eni's Albacora 3D survey indicate that the fringing reefs do not extend further than 100m from shore (Eni 2008).